Dharmesh78/Xmeme_crio/README.md

 The server will start on http://127.0.0.1:8081

-To get to the django rest framework api go to the  http://127.0.0.1:8081/memes
+To go to the django rest framework api follow this url  http://127.0.0.1:8081/memes